gavic007/jsonDataProcessingLab/README.md

 > As an administrator I would like to view a list of students based on their major(s).
 (DONE)

 > As an administrator I would like to view detailed information for an individual student.
+(DONE)

 > As an administrator, i would like to view all courses that a student has taken or is taking, with grades, including failed courses.
+(DONE)

 > As an administrator, I would like to display a list of students with their GPA.
 (DONE)

-> As an administrator, I would like to display students' status based on their completed courses (freshman, sophomore, junior, senior) and sort/search by these parameters.
+> As an administrator, I would like to display students' status based on their completed courses (freshman, sophomore, junior, senior) and sort/search by these parameters.(DONE)

 > As an administrator, I would like to search student records based on courses that they are taking or have taken.